GED Mississippi Requirements

 To qualify for online GED testing, however, you must first attain “green” scores (likely to pass) on the GED Ready® practice test.
 Since there are four GED Ready tests for you to take (one for each GED subtest), you can add an extra $28 (four GED Ready tests at $6.99 each), and your total will be $172.

-Mississippi GED Online Classes
+GED Mississippi Online Classes

 Onsego’s GED preparatory program comes with numerous online GED classes and many practice tests.
 The program is a perfect fit for students of all preparation and prior education levels and of all ages.